 - Unexpired Re-entry Permit (I-327)

 *An original or certified copy of a document must be issued by a Federal, State, Tribal, county, municipal authority, or outlying possession bearing an official seal.
+Short form or abstract birth certificates and notarized copies of documents are not acceptable.

 At least two documents are required if you do not have a document from List A. The documents must include: